Book your place at one of our open evening or open events.

 In-Year Admission

-To register to receive an application form for entry for 2023-24 please contact admissions@auea.co.uk with your home address details and an AUEA application form and the Local Authority Change of School form will be sent to you in the post.
-We are now operating a waiting list.
+To register to receive an application form for entry during the academic year2024/25 please contact admissions@auea.co.uk with your home address details and an AUEA application form and the Local Authority Change of School form will be sent to you in the post.
+A waiting list is in operation for in-year admissions.

 Year 9

 Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria set out below.
-After the admission of pupils with statements of Special Educational Needs where the Aston University Engineering Academy Birmingham is named on the statement, the criteria will be applied in the order in which they are set out below:
+After the admission of pupils with statements of Special Educational Needs where the Aston University Engineering Academy Birmingham is named on the statement and application received via Birmingham SENAR service.

-• Looked After Children in the care of a local authority;
+i.
+Looked After Children in the care of a local authority; These applicants will be included in the band in which they fall.

 If Aston University Engineering Academy (AUEA) is oversubscribed in any year group, all unsuccessful applicants will be placed on a waiting list and informed by AUEA.